information

 Gateway Green Draft Design

 Gateway Green provides a much-needed site for off-road cycling and other outdoor recreation in East Portland.
-The system of soft-surface and paved multi-use trails allow visitors to explore the unique site and connect to the regional trail and cycling network.
+The system of soft-surface and paved multi-use trails allows visitors to explore the unique site and connect to the regional trail and cycling network.

 On this Page

-Temporary Closure - A Better Red Construction
+Temporary Closure - TriMet Construction Project

 For more information, including renderings of park closures, please see the project page at Gateway Green.